ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This profile uses Group OSCORE to achieve server authentication and proof of possession of the client's private key used in the OSCORE group in question.
 Note that proof of possession is not achieved through a dedicated protocol element.
 Instead, it is achieved when the resource server receives from the client a message protected with Group OSCORE and successfully verifies source authentication of such message through the client's public key bound to the access token.

-Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the access token to information from the pre-established Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
-This allows the resource server(s) in the group to verify the client's group membership upon reception of a message protected with Group OSCORE from that client.
+Furthermore, this profile provides proof of the client's membership to the OSCORE group, by binding the access token to information that pertains to the Group OSCORE Security Context, as well as to the client's authentication credential used in the group and including the client's public key.
+This allows the resource server(s) in the group to verify the client's group membership upon receiving the access token.

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} specifies how to use CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} to secure CoAP messages.
 Group OSCORE builds on OSCORE to provide secure group communication and ensures source authentication: by means of digital signatures embedded in the protected message (when using the group mode); or by protecting a message with pairwise keying material derived from the asymmetric keys of the two peers exchanging the message (when using the pairwise mode).